 Your child’s bedroom is a reflection of who they are.
 As such, it’s a good idea to let them lead the way when it comes to decorating this very important room.
 However, as a parent, you might be a little uncomfortable with that.
 Who knows what furniture your child might want to include, or what wallpaper they might want to hang up?
+Do they want rugs with car maps on them or will their space look better with round rugs instead?
+There are things that you should consider and while a part of it will be in their decorative eye, some of the decor needs to be tasteful still.
+Your child’s room will look way better if you work together.

 Kids aren’t exactly known for good judgement, and the younger your child, the easier it is to just decorate it yourself.
 But if you give them just a bit of creative control here, you’ll make them super happy, create a bedroom that really feels like them, and have a lot of fun as you go!
 So here’s a small guide over the dos and don’ts of letting them choose their new bedroom design.